You can apply for a licence, exemption, registration or permit in a number of ways.

 - Complete the payment through our web payment facilityand attach the reference number to your application form.

-- Pay by BACS or bank transfer: you must attach proof of payment to your application
+- Pay by BACS or bank transfer: you must attach proof of payment to your application.
+Please contact Finance by email or phone 01698 839029 for our bank details.

 - Request in writing that we contact you to take a payment over the phone by debit or credit card at the time of applying.